Saturday. September 10.

 Alisa is knowledgeable.
 She makes sure that we see the Trompe d’oleil ceiling.
 Its an optical illusion.
 She also points out the “moving perspective” in a tapestry of The Resurrection.
 Christ’s eyes follow you walk across the room!
 Christ is always watching over us.
 It was a bit eerie.
 The effect is done with “special stitching.”

-The Lapidary Gallery in the Chiaramonti Museum has just been opened to the public.
-It had been closed for security reasons.
+The Lapidary Gallery in the Chiaramonti Museum had been closed for security reasons.
 There are papal apartments overhead.
 Pope Frances doesn’t use them, so this area has been reopened to the public.
 Portraits of Roman Emperors line the walls.
 It’s The Room of Busts.
 We pass through the Room of Muses and see the storied Belvedere Torso.

 How many pieces of great art can a brain handle?
 Alisa says that this is the point in the tour where most people get a “fish eye” look.
 Faces go blank.
 We rendezvous in an area with a small cafe, souvenir stand and some bathrooms.